ayehninnkhine/CPE393-online-batch-processing-lab/README.md

 ### LEB2 Submission

-A PDF file with complete answers for all questions.
+A PDF file with complete answers for all questions and screenshots of terminal outputs

-Output predictions.csv file
+Output predictions.csv file from batch prediction